 We also stopped in The Thoughtfulness Shop (about where Phil Connor punched Ned Ryerson) and bought a dated Ty Beanie Baby of Punxsutawney Phil (seen here with a piece of brick I picked up from the street around the square.
 We heard some guy telling a crowd that bricks from Woodstock have been sold on eBay for $100, but there are none for sale today.)

 Sites 1 and 2 — The Tip Top Cafe (which was an empty store front mocked up for the movie) and Bill Murray’s puddle.
 The hole in the street has been filled in and, in fact, a small curbed area now covers the spot.
 There is a plaque (above) to mark it.
+(No picture.)

 Site 3 — Old Court House, location of the Jailhouse Restaurant where the bar scenes were shot.

 Site 4 — Pennsylvania Hotel (the Woodstock Opera House)

 Site 8 — The Moose Lodge (where the dance took place)